gaetangr/synaudit/README.md

 ## Disclaimer

 This tool is for auditing your own Synology NAS systems only.
 Ensure you have proper authorization before running security audits.
 The authors are not responsible for misuse or damage.

+## AI Assistance Disclaimer

+This project was developed with AI assistance for code generation, unit testing, and refactoring.
+However, **every line of code has been reviewed, validated, and approved by human developers**.
+The AI was used as a productivity tool to:

+- Create unit tests
+- Assist with code refactoring and organization
+- Provide documentation improvements

+All security-critical logic, API implementations, and business decisions were made by human developers.
+The final codebase reflects human judgment, testing, and validation.